YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ````

-Again we see in {numref}`CNP_img_extrap_text` and {numref}`AttnCNP_img_extrap_text` that the models completely break in this generalisation task --- both models still expect only a single centered digit.
+Again we see in {numref}`CNP_img_extrap_text` and {numref}`AttnCNP_img_extrap_text` that the models completely break in this generalisation task.
 They are unable to spatially extrapolate to multiple, uncentered digits.
 This is likely not surprising to anyone who has worked with neural nets as the test set here is significantly different of the training set.
-Despite the challenging nature of this task, it turns out that we can in fact construct NPF members that perform well, by building in the appropriate inductive biases.
+Despite the challenging nature of this task, it turns out that we can in fact construct NPs that perform well, by building in the appropriate inductive biases.
-This leads us to our next CNPF member -- the ConvCNP.
+This leads us to our next CNPF member --- the ConvCNP.

 (convcnp)=